What is Connected Worker?

 Companies that want to make the most of connected worker technology need to partner with a provider that can customize the software to meet the needs of their business and industry.
 CBT is an expert in connected worker technology with the ability to make your company’s goals a reality.

 CBT can develop custom hardware and software combinations for Connected Worker.
-We also partner with companies such as RealWear to offer our customers state-of-the-art wearable devices (head-mounted tablet) to augment the solution and enable hands-free capabilities.
+We also partner with companies such as RealWear to offer our customers state-of-the-art wearable devices (head-mounted tablets) to augment the solution and enable hands-free capabilities.

 At CBT, we are ready to hear about what you think Connected Worker solutions can do for your company.